-A few months ago, we at Cloudways, launched Breeze — a free WordPress cache plugin — that is compatible with WordPress, WooCommerce and WordPress Multisite respectively.
+A while ago, we at Cloudways, launched Breeze — a free WordPress cache plugin — that is compatible with WordPress, WooCommerce and WordPress Multisite respectively.
 Along with the traditional caching mechanisms, it also supports Varnish to further boost the websites.

 “Before going ahead, make sure your network is hosted on an optimized WordPress Multisite hosting.
 This is the very baseline, where the story begins.
 If the baseline is weak, your whole network would bear the consequences.”